truemail-rb/truemail/README.md

   # Optional parameter.
 You can predefine default validation type for
   # Truemail.validate('email@email.com') call without with-parameter
-  # Available validation types: :regex, :mx, :smtp
+  # Available validation types: :regex, :mx, :mx_blacklist, :smtp
   config.default_validation_type = :mx

   # Optional parameter.
 You can predefine which type of validation will be used for domains.
   # Also you can skip validation by domain.
-Available validation types: :regex, :mx, :smtp
+  # Available validation types: :regex, :mx, :mx_blacklist, :smtp
   # This configuration will be used over current or default validation type parameter
   # All of validations for 'somedomain.com' will be processed with regex validation only.
   # And all of validations for 'otherdomain.com' will be processed with mx validation only.